Development of Math Skills Age by Age

 At 4 years of age – A child learns to copy simple repeating patterns such as ABBABBABB.

 At 5 years of age – A child separates the ‘core unit’ in patterns, such as ABA in ABABABAABABAB.
 Finds patterns in math i.e, adding 1 to the number results in the number next.

 At 6-7 years of age – A child creates and recognizes and uses early algebraic patterns. for example, subtracting a number from itself gives zero.

 A little gift.

-As small these kids may seem, human brains are designed with amazing capabilities.
+As small these kids may seem, human brains are designed with amazing capabilities, that can learn new skills such as math skills.
 To help your child flourish to their maximum, we recommend using applications that put these capabilities to test.